Startup Name Generator — Find Your Perfect Name

 Founders frequently fall in love with a name, build brand assets around it, and only then discover the .com is owned by a squatter asking six figures.
 Check domain availability in the first round of evaluation, not the last.

-Tips for Choosing the Best Startup Name
+Tips for Finding a Startup Name Investors Remember

 Use your keywords as inputs, not outputs